We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 The fees for sending and receiving money are generally the same as other digital wallets, but there are instances where it is slightly less and slightly more.

-Withdrawing money from your PayPal account to your bank is free unless you wish for a cheque to be issued.
+There is no fee for receiving money in your PayPal account.
+Withdrawing money from your PayPal account to your bank is also free unless you wish for a cheque to be issued.

 One ‘hidden’ cost is when transferring currencies via PayPal.
-The exchange rate offered will generally have a 5% margin in PayPal’s favour.
+The currency conversion is 4.5% above the base rate.

 This is worth bearing in mind if trading in a currency that is not the same as the default PayPal balance.